 Straight Bourbon Whiskey

 This is the most common cask strength label that you will see when buying Evan Williams.
 For a whiskey product to qualify as straight bourbon whiskey, it must be stored in new charred oak barrels for at least two years or more and EW does just that.
-Straight bourbon whiskey can contain two or more mixtures of straight bourbon whiskey varieties which can add to the overall flavor profile and taste of the whiskey.

 Now that you understand the differences between the primary cask strengths out on the market, it’s time to look at the main differences between Evan Williams Black and Green label.